Battle of Rio Nuevo: Aftermath

 The victorious English conveyed the Spanish artillery back to 'The Point' and to Fort Cromwell, installing it into their defences.
 Isasi tried to keep up the struggle until he was defeated in 1660, escaping from what is now the area of the Tower Isle resort and fleeing to Cuba by canoe with his remaining supporters.
-To dissuade further Spanish attempts to retake Jamaica, the English under Christopher Myngs launched attacks on Spanish ports such as Santa Marta and Tolu, forcing the Spanish to the defensive.
+To dissuade further Spanish attempts to retake Jamaica, the English under Christopher Myngs launched attacks on Spanish ports such as Santa Marta and Tolu, forcing the Spanish on to the defensive.
+Buccaneers such as Henry Morgan were also invited to base themselves at Port Royal, to help defend against Spanish attacks.

 The battle of Rio Nuevo was the last Spanish attempt to recapture Jamaica.
 Spain ceded the island to England in 1670 under the Treaty of Madrid.

 Battlefield today

 The Rio Nuevo Battle Site Heritage Park and Museum was opened in August 2009.